Ham and Pea Salad is an American recipe I love. It’s a delicious side for barbecues, and a fantastic way to use up any leftover ham.

 I eventually figured out that the term English in my pea salad was referring to the type of pea used, rather than the country of origin for the recipe.

 In Texas English pea salad usually included English garden peas, cubed cheese bits, chopped hard boiled eggs, red onion, and bacon bits.
-Everything was combined with a creamy sour cream and mayonnaise dressing.
+Everything was combined with a creamy sour cream and mayonnaise dressing to create a creamy pea salad.

-I then discovered Amish pea salad when I moved to Kentucky.
+I then discovered variations including Amish pea salad when I moved to Kentucky.
 This pea and ham salad includes ham and/or bacon bits.
-It’s an old fashioned pea salad that may or may not include onion.
+It’s an old fashioned, classic pea salad that may or may not include onion.

 You’ll also find recipes for Southern pea salad which I was introduced to in Florida.
 It usually includes peas, ham chunks, cheese and hard boiled eggs.
 Sometimes chopped celery pieces were included.